Skip to main content

 Most contractors are members of the Asbestos Removal Contractors Association.
 The Association publishes useful guidelines about the treatment of asbestos.

 In a hearing in 2001, two operatives employed by Monmouthshire Heating in the refurbishment of boiler plant and associated pipework at council premises (Royal Chambers, Newport) removed insulation to existing pipework, which contained amosite and chrysotile asbestos.
-The contractor was not licensed and as such no precautions taken.
-It was likely that these operatives, and possibly third parties including the caretaker of building were exposed to asbestos fibres.
-Neither the client nor consulting engineers had given any indication of the presence of asbestos despite knowledge of client to this effect.
+The contractor was not licensed and as such no precautions were taken.
+It was likely that these operatives, and possibly third parties including the caretaker of the building, were exposed to asbestos fibres.
+Neither the client nor consulting engineers had indicated the presence of asbestos despite knowledge of the client to this effect.
 The company was found guilty on three charges under the Asbestos (Licensing) Regulations 1983 and the Control of Asbestos at Work Regulations 1987.

 If a landlord is to demolish a building, it should inform the local authority, who can impose conditions to ensure that the demolition is carried out safely.[13]
 If a building poses a danger, the local authority can impose emergency measures to remove the danger.[14]
 The appropriate officer at the local authority is likely to be a building control officer.